A lawyer for the past seven years, Jesse Hachat decided to take the plunge and dive into a new career.

-The local community has been very supportive, according to Hachat.
-Local Republic, a restaurant on the square, has recommended the new shop to their own customers.
+The local community has been very supportive, according to Hachat. a restaurant on the square, has recommended the new shop to their own customers.

 "It's great meeting someone else with a passion for craft beer," said Local Republic owner Ben Bailey.
 "I think he's a good fit for the square, and it's just an awesome business."

 The city of Lawrenceville has also been very easy to work with, according to Hachat.
-The city added an ordinance allowing a growler shop in Lawrenceville.
+The city added in Lawrenceville.
 It was first discussed at a city council meeting in December 2011.